-Here are some basic steps to take in order to keep your garage door in perfect shape for long years to come.
+Without routine maintenance, your garage door system won't live up to its full potential.
+We've rounded up some basic steps you can take in order to keep your garage door in perfect shape for many years.

 The vibrations created throughout your garage door system day to day will inevitably cause its bolts and hinges to slowly untighten.
-On occasion, have a check to see if any bolts or hinges are made too loose.
-Tighten them back up to ensure the system runs as efficiently as possible, as well as preventing any part from suddenly coming loose and falling.
-The condition of cables is incredibly important.
-If cables are rusty they can snap and be very dangerous to anyone nearby.
-They can come off their drums and need to be properly fitted back on securely.
-With cables you should only ever look for evident signs of trouble.
-The cables are often held in very tight positions.
-Only an expert should ever handle dismantling them or fitting replacements.
-You shouldn't need to touch them.
-A simple look for signs or rust or fraying is all you should allow yourself to do by alone.
+You can occasionally check to see if any bolts or hinges have become too loose.
+Tighten them to ensure the system runs as efficiently as possible, and that no part suddenly falls off.
+The condition of your cables is also incredibly important.
+If they are rusty or frayed, they can break, which will be very dangerous to anyone nearby.
+They can also come off their drums and will have to be fitted back on securely.
+Only an expert should ever handle repairing your garage door cables or replacing them.

 The door's perfect balance is a sign of the springs and other mechanical components working correctly.
 Switch to manual operation and then open your door halfway.
 If the panels stay in place and don't lower or rise, the door is perfectly balanced.
 If it does move either towards closing or opening, the springs may need an adjustment or a replacement.

 Call our experts at Garage Door Repair Chicago if you need professional assistance of any kind.